Noor-Khial/Online-Learning-UAV-Search/ESWA-paper/experimants.md

-# README: Experiments for the Paper "Both Worlds Path Planning"

 This file describes the experiments conducted for the paper, based on the methodologies detailed in:
 **Khial, Noor, Mhaisen, Naram, Mabrok, Mohamed, and Mohamed, Amr.**
 _"An Online Learning Framework for UAV Search Mission in Adversarial Environments."_